Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Convergence Analysis of SCSC

-where the constant is defined as { $B_1:=\frac{L}{2}C_g^2C_f^2+4V_g^2+16C_g^4C_f^2$}. \end{customthm} Theorem \ref{theorem1} implies that the convergence rate of SCSC is { ${\cal O}(k^{-\frac{1}{2}})$}, which is on the same order of SGD's convergence rate for the stochastic non-compositional nonconvex problems \cite{ghadimi2013sgd}, and significantly improves { ${\cal O}(k^{-\frac{1}{4}})$} of the original SCGD \cite{wang2017mp} and { ${\cal O}(k^{-\frac{4}{9}})$} of its accelerated version \cite{wang2017jmlr}.
-In addition, this convergence rate is not directly comparable to those under variance-reduced compositional methods, e.g., \cite{lian2017aistats,hu2019efficient,zhang2019icml,zhang2019nips} since SCSC does not need the increasing batchsize nor double-loop.
+Theorem \ref{theorem1} implies that the convergence rate of SCSC is { ${\cal O}(k^{-\frac{1}{2}})$}, which is on the same order of SGD's convergence rate for the stochastic non-compositional nonconvex problems \cite{ghadimi2013sgd}, and significantly improves { ${\cal O}(k^{-\frac{1}{4}})$} of the original SCGD \cite{wang2017mp} and { ${\cal O}(k^{-\frac{4}{9}})$} of its accelerated version \cite{wang2017jmlr}.
+Comparing with \cite{ghadimi2020jopt,ruszczynski2020stochastic} that achieves the same rate of { ${\cal O}(k^{-\frac{1}{2}})$} for the two-level problem, our algorithm is simpler which makes it possible to adopt the Adam update.
+In addition, this rate is not directly comparable to those under variance-reduced compositional methods, e.g., \cite{lian2017aistats,hu2019efficient,zhang2019icml,zhang2019nips} since SCSC does not need the increasing batchsize nor double-loop.